Dophelsinette/LeadPipe/README.md

 # LeadPipe
-My attempt at making a 3D renderer utilizing OpenGL.
+My attempt at making a 3D renderer utilizing OpenGL & C/C++.

 Designed with interactivity/games in mind.